Battlefield Earth (film): Filming

 Filmed in Canada, principal photography took place in Montreal, Saint-Jean-sur-Richelieu, and other Quebec locations during the summer and autumn of 1999.
 In parallel, second unit shooting took place in Jeju Island, South Korea.
 In January 1999, Travolta flew his private Boeing 707 on a secret visit to Montreal to scout out locations for shooting.
 The film was reported to have been the most expensive production shot in Canada up to that point.
 It was also reported that the production costs would have been twice as high had the film been shot in the United States.
 Almost every shot in the film is at a Dutch angle, because, according to Roger Christian, he wanted the film to look like a comic book.

 Travolta's wife Kelly Preston also appeared in one scene, playing Terl's "baldish Psychlo girlfriend" Chirk.
-Travolta originally saw himself in the role of Jonnie, but by the time the movie was actually made, Travolta felt he was too old to play the role, and took the role of the main villain instead.
+Travolta originally saw himself in the role of Jonnie, but by the time the movie was actually made, Travolta felt he was too old to play the heroic role and took the role of the main villain instead.
 Travolta's role in the film required what he described as an amazing physical transformation: "I wear a tall head apparatus with strange hair.
 I have amber eyes and talons for hands.
 It's quite remarkable ...
 I'm on 4-foot stilts."
 To star in the film, Travolta turned down the movie The Shipping News and postponed production on Standing Room Only.

 The film was "plagued by bad buzz" before release with the media speculating about the possible influence of Scientology and commenting on the production's tight security.
 As the film was entering post-production, the alternative newspaper Mean Magazine obtained a copy of the screenplay.
 Means staffers changed the script's title to "Dark Forces", re-attributed it to "Desmond Finch", and gave it to readers at major Hollywood film production companies.
 The comments that came back were unfavorable: "a thoroughly silly plotline is made all the more ludicrous by its hamfisted dialog and ridiculously shallow characterizations"; "a completely predictable story that just isn't written well enough to make up for its lack of originality"; "as entertaining as watching a fly breathe".

 Release

-Battlefield Earth was released on May 12, 2000, three days after the 50th anniversary of the publication of Hubbard's book Dianetics: The Modern Science of Mental Health, a date celebrated by Scientologists worldwide as a major Scientology holiday.
+Battlefield Earth was released by Warner Bros.
+Pictures on May 12, 2000, three days after the 50th anniversary of the publication of Hubbard's book Dianetics: The Modern Science of Mental Health, a date celebrated by Scientologists worldwide as a major Scientology holiday.
 Its premiere was held on May 10, 2000, at Grauman's Chinese Theatre on Hollywood Boulevard in Los Angeles.